SleepingColossus/keen-venture-to-vorti-peaks/README.md

 Some tiles have been copied from other games.

 * Several background tiles from Commander Keen Episode Three: Keen Must Die! by id Software
+* Several world map tiles from Commander Keen Episode Four: Secret of the Oracle
 * Wallpaper tile from Dangerous Dave In: The Haunted Mansion by Softdisk
 * Brick tiles from [Commander Bleen by Tulip](https://keenwiki.shikadi.net/wiki/Commander_Bleen)